immunant/IA2-Phase2/docs/usage.md

 binary directly), only one shim is required.
 To wrap calls between two shared libraries in different compartments, the process is the same.

+We currently cannot wrap variadic (varargs) functions correctly.
+To switch stacks in that case, we would need to know how many arguments need to be passed on the stack, and that requires application-specific knowledge (see #18 for details).
+We emit a warning for variadic functions in processed headers, but we preserve the function declaration as-is.
+This will result in calls to that function not switching compartments and running with the caller's permission.

 ## Indirect calls

 Cross-compartment indirect calls go through call gate wrappers defined by macros